+Members:

-Members: Primary responsibilities: Meetings in Judy Bruner, Chair Alexander A. Karsner Adrianna C. Ma Dennis D. Powell Oversee the composition, structure and evaluation of the Board and its committees Identify and recommend qualified candidates for election to the Board Establish procedures for director candidate nomination and evaluation Oversee corporate governance policies and practices, including Corporate Governance Guidelines Review and approve director service on the board of directors of other companies and oversee director education Review shareholder proposals and recommend to the Board actions to be taken in response to each proposal Review conflict of interest matters for the Board Fiscal 2019:
+Judy Bruner, Chair Alexander A. Karsner Adrianna C. Ma Dennis D. Powell Primary responsibilities:

+- Oversee the composition, structure and evaluation of the Board and its committees - Identify and recommend qualified candidates for election to the Board - Establish procedures for director candidate nomination and evaluation - Oversee corporate governance policies and practices, including Corporate Governance Guidelines - Review and approve director service on the board of directors of other companies and oversee director education - Review shareholder proposals and recommend to the Board actions to be taken in response to each proposal - Review conflict of interest matters for the Board